gpujs/benchmark/README.md

 ### Browser Usage
 #### Building
+**NOTE**: The dist files are also included in the npm module and GitHub repository, skip this step if you are not running a modified script locally.
 We use browserify and minify to build the distributable files `dist/benchmark.js` and `dist/benchmark.min.js`.
 After running the setup script, run the following command
 ```sh